Kalutu/javascript-for-everybody/Record Collection/README.md

 Feel free to modify the updateRecords function or the record collection to suit your needs.

 ## Credits
-This project is based on a challenge from the freeCodeCamp CSS course.
+This project is based on a challenge from the freeCodeCamp JavaScript course.